-Our Favorite Thing to Do In Santa Claus Indiana Was To Have Breakfast With Santa!
+Our Favorite Thing to Do In Santa Claus, Indiana At Christmas Was To Have Breakfast With Santa!

 After checking the events that were happening in Santa Claus we saw that a local church was hosting breakfast with Santa.
 We opted to go.
 For only $5.00 you had all you can eat homemade pancakes, sausage links, and bakery donuts.
 Complete with breakfast beverages.

 I am also fairly certain they flew the big man in red down here directly from the North Pole because this was the realist Santa I have ever seen.
 Not to mention they flew Mrs. Claus in as well!